 Nicolas Reyes is an immigrant from El Salvador who doesn’t speak or write English.
 For more than 12 years, he was isolated in a cell the size of a parking spot for 22-24 hours a day at Red Onion State Prison.
 He has lost nearly 50 pounds while in solitary confinement, and his mental health has deteriorated greatly.
 Because the Virginia Department of Corrections (VDOC) does give equal opportunities to non-English speakers, Mr. Reyes has no meaningful way of getting out of this dehumanizing and isolating condition.
 We sued to hold VDOC accountable for its violation of his constitutional rights.

 Titilayo “Titi” Shiyanbade and Tyesha Brooks were employees of Executive Health Group, a private medical practice in Richmond.
 Over the course of their employment, they faced repeated discrimination from their employer — stigmatized and humiliated because of their race.
 Eventually, they were fired and replaced by white employees, without any meaningful explanation.
 In October, we filed a racial employment discrimination lawsuit to defend their rights and send a message to small employers across Virginia that they can’t fire people simply because of their identity.
+(Update: This case was dismissed on June 19, 2020.)

 Dr. Jalane Schmidt is a historian, activist and associate professor of religious studies at the University of Virginia.
 She was sued for speaking out against Confederate statues and the legacy of slavery in Charlottesville.
 We defended her against a baseless defamation lawsuit aimed to stifle free speech and got the case dismissed in October.